OfficeDev/teams-toolkit-samples/command-bot-with-sso/README.md

 ![SSO Command and Response Bot](./images/sso-command-bot.gif)

+> Note: SSO for command bot only supports personal chat.
+This bot may not work if you add it to a team or a group chat.

 ## This sample illustrates

 - How to use Teams Toolkit to create a Teams bot app.